egarcia28/CircuitPython/README.md

 The purpose of this assignment, simmilar to those that came before it, was to help us relearn how to use different sensors and mechanics in circuit python, as well as introduce new tools.
 For this assignment we were tasked with displaying a gradient on the metro's built in neopixel led based on the distance recorded from an ultrasonic sensor.

-Both me and my classmate [Jack Helmke](https://github.com/jhelmke45/CircuitPython) worked on this code which is based off of code from [Graham Gilbert-Schroeer](https://github.com/VeganPorkChop/Engineering-3-Documentation)

 ```python
 #Elias Garcia